PreCyseGroup/ST-MPC/README.md

 **ONLINE**, the controller takes the following steps:
 - Find the set with the smallest index containing the current state.
 - If the set index is zero, then the terminal controller (u=Kx) is used.
-- Else, the control input u is obtained solving a convex constrained optimization problem which imposes that the robust one-step evolution of the system goes into a set whose index which associated index is one unit smaller than the current one.
+- Else, the control input u is obtained solving a convex constrained optimization problem which imposes that the robust one-step evolution of the system goes into a set whose associated index is one unit smaller than the current one.

 ### ST-MPC properties
 - The strategy is recursively feasible.
 In other words, if the strategy admits a solution at t=0, then an admissible solution will be found for any successive iteration of the algorithm.